codebar/tutorials/html/lesson3/tutorial.md

 **<span style="color: rgb(239,195,144);">orange</span>** is the `margin` &mdash; the spacing outside the border.
 This separates the element from other elements on the page.

 Note: `padding`, `margin` and `border` can be applied to any combination of sides.
-In below example from the BBC News site, all three are applied, but only above the content.
+In the example below from the BBC News site, all three are applied, but only above the content.

 ![](assets/images/box-model.gif)